-Lack of oxygen is the precondition for production of methane.
+Lack of oxygen is preferred for production of methane.
 Under anoxia, fungi and bacteria are unable to decompose dead plant mass.
-In those conditions, methane (CH4) is produced from carbon compounds by certain protists: archaea, that only operate in oxygen-free conditions.
+In those conditions, methane (CH4) is produced from carbon compounds by certain protists: Archaea that mostly operate in oxygen-free conditions.

 Drained and undrained peatlands differ in terms of greenhouse gas balances

 After water level drawdown, decomposition that requires oxygen becomes possible in the thicker peat layer that previously was water saturated and was thus an oxygen-free environment.
 At the same time, the recycling of nutrients from peat to tree roots is improved.
 The downside is that oxic decomposition increases carbon dioxide emissions especially in nutrient rich peatlands.
 In drained areas that are rich in trees, the trees bind in considerably more carbon than is emitted into the atmosphere from the decomposing peat over the same period.
 In less nutritious peatlands, soil can still act as a carbon sink.
 This is due to growing trees and the ground vegetation storing more carbon below ground in the form of root litter than what is released because of decomposition.